 One issue stems from the standard and expected methods used to demonstrate the efficacy, utility and accuracy of these novel optical devices and techniques.
-Traditionally, these techniques require animal studies as a means to illustrate its potential and impact in addressing specific unmet clinical needs before it could reach the level of clinical studies and regulatory approvals to be clear in medical use.
-Often, in order to scale up to human dimensions, a series of studies over multiple animal models are needed to gain acceptance.
-Use of animal studies in this context is problematic for multiple reasons:
+Traditionally, these techniques require animal studies to illustrate its potential and impact in addressing specific unmet clinical needs.
+Use of animal studies in this context, however, is problematic for multiple reasons:

 - Costs – these studies require highly trained personnel as well as specialized facilities and equipment to house the animals and ethically conduct the studies.

 - Inefficiency – Feasibility and efficacy studies often require large numbers of animals in order to account and isolate normal biological variances from that of the intended effect (disease, affliction, etc.) these devices are designed to detect or monitor.

 - Lack of a Gold Standard – Without an independent, quantitative reference or benchmark, there is little opportunity to learn or adapt from these studies.